ahnaf12c/Bin-Hex-To-Text/README.md

 # Binary-to-text
-It is a Prototype version.
 Work in Progress.
 Will be made to have more advanced features.
+V Alpha 1.0
+Version note: Added user input.